open-learning-exchange/planet/docker/README.md

 ## Description
 This folder contains most of our docker secret sauce and recipe.

+### What is Docker
+Docker means many things to many people.
+In simplest form we can say that docker is a way to containerized or put into a box (mental box) our app.
+So that when we run our app it is isolated to some degree from the host.
+It is basically a next level of VM, docker container basically can answer many problem that we want to achieve with VM, but with docker container it is more simple and resource-friendly.
+A docker container can run in Raspberry Pi, but VM in Raspberry Pi is insane.
+Docker helps us to have different isolated environment (deploying some apps) without polluting our host machine.

 ### Components
 We have several docker components in our application there are
 * Planet.
 There are two version, one is for production and one is for development.